biojava/biojava-tutorial/core/sequences.md

 ## More details

-See the Cookbook for more details on dealing with sequences: [http://biojava.org/wiki/BioJava:CookBook:Core:Overview](http://biojava.org/wiki/BioJava:CookBook:Core:Overview}
+See the Cookbook for [more details on dealing with sequences] (http://biojava.org/wiki/BioJava:CookBook:Core:Overview)